AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 ------

 The attribute 'Clone can be defined for each tagged type.
 It describes how to copy (or clone) the value of a tagged type into another one.
+It is a definition-only attribute: user code never calls 'Clone directly (see below).
 For example:

 .. code-block:: ada